CarlosCapili/Data-Analysis-Portfolio/Los Angeles Crime/README.md

 - 38.38% of assault crimes are BATTERY - SIMPLE ASSAULT
 - 25.57% are ASSAULT WITH DEADLY WEAPON, AGGRAVATED ASSAULT
 - 24.15% are INTIMATE PARTNER - SIMPLE ASSAULT
-- Males are more likely to be victims of BATTERY and ASSAULT WITH DEADLY WEAPON, while females are mmore likely to be victims in INTIMATE PARTNER - SIMPLE AND AGGRAVATED ASSAULT crimes
+- Males are likely to be be victims in crimes involving ASSAULT WITH DEADLY WEAPON ON POLICE OFFICER or AGGRAVATED ASSAULT crimes at 93% and 72% respectively
+- Females are likely to be victims in INTIMATE PARTNER - SIMPLE AND AGGRAVATED ASSAULT crimes at 78% and 76% respectively
 -